 - Lists and problem solving information

 Profit From Call to Action Words: Learn how to use call to action words and phrases to increase your conversion rates and reduce your bounce rate.
-Call to action words are simple, direct command like words that request your reader to do something.
+Call to action words are a simple, direct command like words that request your reader to do something.
 For example, “sign up now for our newsletter,” “Click here to get it free,” “Save big when you download this.”
 There are hundreds of resources on the internet to assist in finding the perfect call to action.
 A call to action (CTA) can be in the form of clearly marked buttons, included in a blog post, added to a social media post or effectively used at the end of sales copy.

 Use Visual Elements: A picture is worth a thousand words, especially in online marketing.
 Hubspot research indicates that 37 percent of marketing professional reported visual marketing is the most important content element in their business and 74 percent of social media managers use visual components in their posts.
 And video usage is higher than ever and growing at an exciting rate.
-This is good news for content writers because they can work with their photographers, videographers and graphic artist teams to create visuals that corresponds with their copywriting.
-Marketing professional who focus on visual content in the form of photos, infographics, gifs, videos, special font usage and white space among others will enjoy more fans, followers, sales and conversion rates than those who don’t jump on the visual element bandwagon.
+This is good news for content writers because they can work with their photographers, videographers and graphic artist teams to create visuals that correspond with their copywriting.
+A marketing professional who focuses on visual content in the form of photos, infographics, gifs, videos, special font usage and white space among others will enjoy more fans, followers, sales and conversion rates than those who don’t jump on the visual element bandwagon.

 Links, Links, Links: Links or hyperlinks allow users to navigate between different websites, blogs and social media platforms on the internet are crucial in today’s content marketing.
-Search engines, like Google and Yahoo and Bing use links to find new web pages and determine how high a website should rank in a search.
+Search engines, like Google and Yahoo and Bing, use links to find new web pages and determine how high a website should rank in a search.
 In other words, if a company wants to rank high, then they need to link, link, link.
 Linking also benefits a business because it helps build relationships, build and strengthen brands, generates site traffic and keeps a website consistent and current.
 Linking is part of a big picture strategy and a tool that is essential in a company’s success.

 Grab Attention With Headlines: Creative headlines that grab readers’ attention and may be the deciding factor whether the reader will continue for more information or move on to another article.
 Content writers who take the time to write the right headline will also have a stronger likelihood of a higher search engine ranking.
 Headline size matters just as much as the words used.
 For example, Google’s search engine only shows the first 55 – 60 characters in a search result so keep headlines short, sweet and to the point.
 Some examples of things that create effective headlines are listicles, talking to your audience directly, keeping them short and sweet and promise to solve a problem.
-Take time to write a attention grabbing headline and customers will reward you with clicks, reads and conversions.
+Take time to write an attention-grabbing headline and customers will reward you with clicks, leads and conversions.

 Entrance Your Reader: Curiosity kills the cat and also creates “killer copy.”
 Carefully selected word combinations, like headlines, subheads and first sentences should draw the reader into the content.
 Use more action words or verbs that descriptive words or adjectives.
-This carries back to strong call to action (CTA) but used throughout the copy.
+This carries back to a strong call to action (CTA) but used throughout the copy.
 Some copywriters use the AIDA formula.
-Attention, Interest, Desire, Action to help them create copy that will get noticed and acted upon.
+Attention, Interest, Desire, Action to help them create a copy that will get noticed and acted upon.

 - Attention.
 Snag the reader with a strong headline